cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - "message" :  *tuple(str, google.protobuf.Any instance)* - Data for a received message.
 The string in the tuple is the name of the sender.
 The class is of the type set by the sender; It is the responsibility of the environment to manage the data received (i.e. determine the type and unpack the data).

-- "final_data" : *SimpleNamespace(observations, rewards, messages)* - The final set of data at the end of a trial.  `observations` is a list of observations as described above.  `rewards` is a list of rewards as described above.  `messages` is a list of message tuples as described above.
-No actions can be sent after receiving this data (i.e. do not call `self.do_action`).
+- "final_data" : *SimpleNamespace(observations, rewards, messages)* - The final set of data at the end of a trial.  `observations` is a list of observations as described above (i.e. a list of protobuf class instances).  `rewards` is a list of rewards as described above.  `messages` is a list of message tuples as described above.
+No action can be sent after receiving this data (i.e. do not call `self.do_action`).

 ### ```do_action(self, action)```